Positive self-similar Markov processes obtained by resurrection: Introduction

-The goal of this paper is to systematically study positive self-similar processes that can be obtained by resurrecting the strictly $\alpha$-stable process at the first exit time $\tau$.
-We consider probability kernels $p:(-\infty, 0)\times \BB((0, \infty))\to [0, 1]$ satisfying the scaling condition
+In this paper, we introduce a large class of positive self-similar processes that can be obtained by (partially) resurrecting the strictly $\alpha$-stable process $\eta$ at the first exit time $\tau$.
+If $z=\eta_{\tau}<0$ is the position where $\eta$ lands at the exit from $(0,\infty)$, we return the process into $[0,\infty)$ according to a probability distribution $p(z, \cdot)$.
+If the process is returned to 0, it stays there forever.
+More precisely, to ensure self-similarity, we consider probability kernels $p:(-\infty, 0)\times \BB([ 0, \infty))\to [0, 1]$ satisfying the scaling condition

-All such kernels arise in the following way: Let $\phi$ be a probability measure on $\BB((0, \infty))$.
+All such kernels arise in the following way: Let $\phi$ be a probability measure on $\BB([ 0, \infty))$.
 Then

-satisfies \eqref{e:p-scaling-measure}.
-Conversely, if $p(\cdot, \cdot)$ satisfies \eqref{e:p-scaling-measure}, then we set $\phi(A):=p(-1,A)$.
-We will be particularly interested in two families of such return kernels.
-In the first one the probability measure $\phi$ has a density which decays polynomially at infinity: For $\beta>0$ and $\gamma>\beta$, let